Algeria covid-19 (coronavirus) dashboard

 - All ferry services are suspended from 17th March 2020 until further notice.
 Cargo shipping will continue

-- All passenger flights are suspended from 17th March 2020 until further notice.
+- All international passenger flights are suspended from 17th March 2020 until further notice.
 Cargo flights will continue

 Lockdown & curfew